rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Random challenge

-**In plain words:** a random number the verifier picks only after the prover has sealed the list.
+**In plain words:** A random challenge is a random number the verifier picks only after the prover has sealed the list, so the prover cannot prepare for it.

 **Precisely:** A field element $$r$$ the verifier sends after the prover has committed, used as the coefficient of the next fold.
 Chosen in advance, it would let the prover craft a far word that folds into a close one.